matlab-deep-learning/Pretrained-RESA-Network-For-Road-Boundary-Detection/README.md

-# Pretrained RESA Network For Road Boundary Detection
+# Road Boundary Detection Using Deep Learning

 This repository provides a pretrained RESA [1] network for MATLAB®, trained on the Comma10k [2] dataset for road boundary detection.
 The RESA network was originally proposed for lane detection, but this version has been trained to detect road boundaries extracted from the Comma10k dataset.